Bovanenkovo–Ukhta Gas Trunkline System, Russia

 TITAN-2 supplied the noise-absorbing shelters for the gas turbines of the pipeline.
 The shelters were used for suppressing noise during gas turbine installation.

 Six gas compressor units (GCU) were ordered from by Iskra-Turbogaz.
-Each GCU includes a gas turbine rated at 16.47MW, manufactured by the Perm Engine Company, a compressor produced by Iskra and an automatic control system supplied by Sistema-Servis.
+Each GCU includes a 16.47MW gas turbine manufactured by the Perm Engine Company, a compressor produced by Iskra and an automatic control system supplied by Sistema-Servis.
 VNIPIgazdobycha was the general designer for the GCUs.

 Zvezda-Energetika won a contract to supply nine power plants, one each for the compressor stations of the pipeline.
 Each station includes gas power units rated at 1.1-1.5MW and stand-by diesel power units rated at 0.6-1MW.